reifjulian/dobatch/README.md

 	[...]
 }
 ```
-Then, use `dobatch` to run this do-file multiple times.
-The code below splits the loop into four parallel jobs, each running in a separate Stata instance:
+Then, create a master script that uses `dobatch` to run the modified do-file multiple times, distributing the workload across parallel jobs.
+The example below splits the loop into four Stata jobs, each handling one-quarter of the iterations:
 ```stata
 dobatch mydofile.do 1 25
 dobatch mydofile.do 26 50